Where to Stay in Brisbane First Time: 7 Best Areas

 The Brisbane central business district has every type of accommodation that you could want, with everything from luxury 5 star, to backpacker hostels and mid-range hotels.
 It’s an all-around perfect spot.
 You can consider staying in Spring Hill if you looking for somewhere to stay with easy access to Greater Brisbane and close to Brisbane’s CBD.

-Best Places to Stay in Brisbane CBD:
+Best Places to Stay in Brisbane CBD for first-time visitors:

-mid-range ($$): Royal On The Park Located opposite the City Botanic Gardens, within an easy stroll to shopping at Queen Street Mall, theCentral Business District, South Bank Parklands, Queensland Performing Arts Complex (QPAC), Queensland Treasury, and Queensland University of Technology.
+mid-range ($$): Royal On The Park, great family-friendly hotel, located opposite the Botanic Gardens, easy stroll from Queen Street Mall, South Bank Parklands, Queensland Performing Arts Complex, Queensland Treasury, and Queensland University of Technology.

 🔍FIND BEST HOTELS IN BRISBANE CBD